PCSX2 Tutorial

 If your game is in UIF, DAA, CDI, XBX, B51, BWI

 These ISO formats are exclusive to specific burning software.
 Google around to find what program is associated with that format.
 Once found, install it and burn the game to a DVD.
 However, if you want my opinion, I say just forget about it.
-You should try to download the game from somewhere else to get it in ISO or BIN format.
+You should try to download the game from somewhere else to get it in CHD or ISO format.
 Working with these proprietary ISO formats are too much trouble.

 Save states

 New to emulation?
 If you're new to video game emulation, I don't want to confuse you into thinking that save states are what you're supposed to use as the only means to save your progress with PCSX2.
 Save states are an optional feature.
 You can still save your game at save points as you would on a real PlayStation 2.
-Although I do recommend using both save states and in-game saving so that you always have a backup.
 In-game saves are loaded at the game's title screen (like on a real PS2) - they're not loaded via the System menu.

 Fast forward